Policies, Accessibility and Etiquette

 It is a Canada Running Series policy that no refund of entry fees will be issued nor will any transfer be made to other events.
 It is the responsibility of the entrant to pick up their packet from registration.
 Packets will not be mailed prior to or after the event.
 After the event has taken place T-shirts may not be available, and prior to the event are available on a "first-come, first-served" basis.

-Participants Requiring a Guide
+Participants Requiring a Support Person

 - The participant must register using Events Online.